ecs160ss12019/One/CRC3.md

 ## NewGameState:
 |Responsibilities | Interacts with |
 | --- | --- |
-| Deals with setting up a new game | Env
+| Resets all variables for a new game | Env

 ## PlayingGameState:
 |Responsibilities | Interacts with |
 | --- | --- |
+| Keeps track of all objects on the screen | Env
+| Draws all objects to the screen | -
-| Responsible for updating and drawing the current game | Env
+| Keeps track of user's multi touch input for joystick and shoot | -

 ## PauseGameState:
 |Responsibilities | Interacts with |
 | --- | --- |
-| Responsible for updating and drawing the menu | Env
+| Draws the menu | Env
+| Responds to player's touch input | -

 ## HUD.java: